worldpeaceenginelabs/DAuth/README.md

 {/if}
 ```

-4. If the user logs out, the session gets destroyed, but not the created documents (profile, posts, messages)(own storage&sync-logic neccessary)
+4. If the user logs out or closes the browser, the session gets destroyed, but not the created documents (profile, posts, messages, etc, are synced by Gun)(own storage&sync-logic neccessary)

 6. If the user returns, with the right combination of name and passphrase, he generates the exact same signed public key.
 This gives him access to his created documents again.

 # Advantages

 - Your name and passphrase are neither locally nor online saved.
-Just in your head.
+Just in your head. (except we go for the 2FA solution, which is preferable)
 - No user-database necessary.
 The user basically generates himself on-demand, by simply logging in.
 And destroys himself by logging out.
 - No database requests for permissions.
 The moment you load the post your permissions are set.